 Reading Selection of short mystery stories Information texts, newspapers, and research information on mysteries of the world.

 Writing Informational paragraphs, note-taking, and summaries using correct conventions of the English Language

 Listening and Speaking Demonstrate their ability to apply the correct stylistic functions.

-Summative Assessment Produce a writing piece that expresses their feelings as a newcomer to Canada.
+Summative Assessment Produce a writing piece that expresses the feelings of a newcomer to Canada

 |3||An Author in the Making